sguzunov/docs/docs/glue42-concepts/06_windows/01_window-management/02_javascript/window-management-js.md

 }
 ```

-To configure close and refresh handlers only for specific windows, modify the `details` property in each respective app configuration file:
+To configure close and refresh handlers only for specific windows, modify the `"details"` property in each respective app configuration file:

 ```json
 {